Perception-Aware Policy Optimization for Multimodal Reasoning: Introduction

 To investigate the first question, we conducted a comprehensive error analysis on a multimodal reasoning model trained using the standard GRPO pipeline.
 We manually examined 200 error cases across four benchmarks and categorized the types of errors.
 Surprisingly, as shown in Figure~\ref{fig:teaser}, we found that 67\% of the errors stemmed from perception (see \S~\ref{subsec:prelim_error} for more details).
 We attribute this bottleneck to the fact that existing RLVR objectives do not explicitly incentivize models to generate visually grounded responses.
-Recent approaches~\cite{visionaryr12025, xia2025advancing} have also recognized the importance of perception, introducing additional rewards that either directly assess perception quality or require the model to explicitly perform captioning before reasoning.
+Recent approaches~\citep{visionaryr12025, xia2025advancing,li2025self} have also recognized the importance of perception, introducing additional rewards that either directly assess perception quality or require the model to explicitly perform captioning before reasoning.
 While promising, these strategies often impose a rigid separation between perception and reasoning, rather than enabling joint learning of both.
 They also rely on additional large neural-based reward models, resulting in significant computational overhead and limitations imposed by the reward model’s capacity.

 In this work, we challenge the prevailing view that multimodal reasoning in RLVR can be addressed solely through data, rollout, or reward modifications.
-Instead, we investigate a deeper and more efficient integration of perceptual incentives into the core learning objectives.
+Instead, we investigate a deeper and more efficient integration of perceptual incentives into the core optimization objectives.
 To this end, we propose \textbf{\oursfull (\ours)}, a novel policy gradient algorithm that enhances multimodal reasoning through visually grounded optimization.
-Notably, \ours can serve as a direct drop-in replacement for GRPO~\cite{shao2024deepseekmath} or DAPO~\cite{yu2025dapo} without any additional assumptions.
+Notably, \ours can serve as a direct drop-in replacement for GRPO~\citep{shao2024deepseekmath} or DAPO~\citep{yu2025dapo}.